Skip to content

 The MG3 (Rheinmetall, Germany, 7.62x51mm NATO) is the modernised MG42 design, updated for the NATO cartridge.
 The MG42 was famous for its 1,200 rounds-per-minute cyclic rate during World War II; the MG3 operating at approximately 800 rounds per minute is still the primary sustained-fire LMG of the Bundeswehr and the Turkish Armed Forces (as the MG3A1).
 Although both the MG3 and the HK G3/MP5 use rollers in the bolt mechanism, the underlying principle differs: the MG3 is a short-recoil roller-LOCKED design where the rollers lock the bolt head directly into the barrel extension and unlock as recoil-driven cams force them inward, while the HK G3 and MP5 are roller-DELAYED blowback designs where the rollers retard, but do not lock, bolt opening against residual chamber pressure.
 On the fired case the MG3 typically shows recoil-extraction marks and a distinct case-body crush mark from the feed mechanism's cam-driven feed pawl, while the HK G3 and MP5 produce the twin oval roller-indentation marks on the forward case shoulder discussed in the SMG section above.

 The INSAS LMG (Indian Small Arms System Light Machine Gun, 5.56x45mm INSAS) is produced at Ordnance Factory Tiruchirappalli alongside the INSAS rifle.
 It shares the INSAS rifle bolt group and uses a 200-round drum magazine or a 30-round box magazine.
-The INSAS LMG has been issued to Indian Army and paramilitary units as a squad-level support weapon; in service it has been criticised for reliability issues in cold weather (the Kargil War, 1999, provided early operational experience of these limitations).
+The INSAS LMG has been issued to Indian Army and paramilitary units as a squad-level support weapon; operational experience during the Kargil War (1999) documented reliability issues in cold-weather conditions.
 The INSAS LMG case marks are essentially identical to the INSAS rifle case marks because the bolt group is shared; distinguishing INSAS-LMG-fired cases from INSAS-rifle-fired cases from case marks alone requires comparison with a weapon-specific test fire, not class-mark analysis alone.

-The three principal operating principles in automatic and selective-fire weapons are: recoil-operated (energy from bolt-barrel recoil), gas-operated (energy from propellant gas bled from the barrel), and blowback (no mechanical lock; case pressure drives the bolt directly).
-Each leaves distinct marks.
+The three principal operating principles in automatic and selective-fire weapons are recoil-operated (energy derived from bolt-barrel recoil), gas-operated (energy from propellant gas bled from the barrel), and blowback (no mechanical lock; case pressure drives the bolt directly).
+Each leaves a characteristic mark set on fired cases.

 Recoil operation in an automatic or semi-automatic context uses either short-recoil (barrel and bolt travel together a short distance, then unlock, as in the Browning M1917 machine gun and the M1911 pistol scale) or long-recoil (barrel and bolt travel together the full recoil distance before separating).
 Long-recoil automatic weapons are rare outside artillery and some early aircraft cannon designs; short-recoil is more common.
 The Beretta M12 SMG (9x19mm, used by Italian police and Carabinieri from the 1960s) uses short-recoil in a semi-automatic SMG variant.
 Recoil-operated cases show well-defined bolt-face marks because the barrel and bolt are locked together at maximum chamber pressure, and the locking surfaces leave impressed striae on the case body at the locking-lug contact points.